Updated November 21, 2025.

 I know you’ve heard this before, and you probably never want to hear it again, but our careers take up a huge amount of our lives… in fact, we spend about ⅓ of our life at work.

 That means when you hate your job, you hate about ⅓ of your life.
-And since another ⅓ of your life is spent asleep… you’re spending a huge chunk of your waking hours either at that job, thinking about that job, or trying NOT to think about that job.
+And another ⅓ of your life is spent asleep!
+So you’re spending a huge chunk of your waking hours either at your job, focused on what sucks about your job, or trying NOT to focus on your job (and failing miserably).

 But here’s the good part.
 With career transitions, you make the decision about where you actually want to spend your time.
-You can intentionally choose something that’s personally interesting to you — something you may even look forward to.
+You can choose a career path, industry, and company that’s personally interesting to you — a role you may even look forward to.

 And if you don’t believe in a dream job?
 That’s ok!
 Me neither.
 There’s still a more fulfilling path out there for you.